-You may also be able to choose a paper from another programme, subject to the approval of the programme leader.
-You could include papers from programmes like the Master of Design, Master of Communication Studies, Master of Business or Master of Computer and Information Sciences.
+You may also be able to choose a course from another programme, subject to the approval of the programme leader.
+You could include courses from programmes like the Master of Design, Master of Communication Studies, Master of Business or Master of Computer and Information Sciences.

 Your master's research is at the heart of the programme.
 There’s an emphasis on entrepreneurship and innovation that encourages you to explore potential commercial applications of your project work.